mellic03/IDK-Engine/README.md

 - [Lua API](#Lua-API)

 # Editor

-- The editor contains the following tabs:
+- The editor can be broken up into the following windows:
     - [Viewport](#Viewport)
     - [Scene Hierarchy](#Scene-Hierarchy)
     - [Render](#Render)